Arsenal beat Sporting with late Havertz goal in Champions League quarters

 Kai Havertz snatched a last-gasp winner as Arsenal bounced back from their domestic distress to steal a 1-0 victory at Sporting Lisbon in the Champions League quarterfinal first leg.

-Mikel Arteta’s side arrived at the Jose Alvalade Stadium on Tuesday rocked by successive defeats against Manchester City in the League Cup final and Southampton in the FA Cup quarter-finals.
+Mikel Arteta’s side arrived at the Jose Alvalade Stadium on Tuesday, rocked by successive defeats against Manchester City in the League Cup final and Southampton in the FA Cup quarterfinals.

 Recommended Storieslist of 4 items